f-gregor/rock-paper-scissors-TOP/README.md

-# rock-paper-scissors-TOP
+# **Rock Paper Scissors - The Odin Project**

-The Odin Project - Rock Paper Scissors assignment
+In this assignment I am required to create a rock-paper-scissors game using JavaScript to be played through the console.